kmurata798/Core-Git-Branching/README.md

-# Core-GitHub-3-Branching-and-Team-Workflows

-Advanced GitHub for team work flows using branches to organize shared projects.
+# Core GitHub 3 Branching and Team Workflows

 For this lesson you will work alone, but imagine you are working with a group of other developers.
-Imagine each commit along the way as being added by a different member of the group.
+Imagine each commit along the way as being added by a different member of your group.

-The Lab for this class is located [here](https://github.com/Product-College-Labs/Core-GitHub-Branching/blob/master/).

 The goal of the lesson is to show branching with Git and how you can use branching to manage a workflow that involves multiple